orientechnologies/orientdb-docs/source/Configuration.md

 ##### server.openAllDatabasesAtStartup

 If true, the server opens all the available databases at startup.
-Since 2.2.
+Available since 2.2.

 ```
 Setting name...: server.openAllDatabasesAtStartup